meisserecon/corona/readme.md

 The nice effect of that is that the number of eventually infected is again somewhat lower.

 # Well-timed Lockdown
 The biggest and nicest news is yet to come: In the traditional model, herd immunity is reached when 66% are infected (with R0=3.0).
 However, in the powerlaw model, herd immunity is already achieved with only 10% infected persons.
-Infecting the other 60% could be avoided with a well-timed lockdown: if a lockdown is put in place right at that moment, the super-spreaders cannot spread the virus further and the pandemia ends.
+Infecting the other 60% could be avoided with a well-timed lockdown: if a lockdown is put in place right at that moment, the super-spreaders cannot spread the virus further and the pandemic ends.

 The following chart compares a perfectly timed lockdown in the traditional model with a perfectly timed lockdown in the super-spreader model.